Assyro AI

 A 505(b)(1) application represents the traditional NDA pathway requiring complete clinical data packages.
 The 505(b)(2) pathway allows sponsors to rely on FDA's previous findings of safety and efficacy for an approved drug, reducing development requirements.

-NDA Application Timeline
+NDA Application Development and Review

 Pro Tip